C. J. Jackson: Professional career

 Following the close of his college career, Jackson competed with Team Big X in The Basketball Tournament.

 In August 2019, Jackson signed with the Köping Stars of the Swedish Basketligan.

-In his first game as a professional, on September 27, 2019, Jackson made the game-winning points when Köping defeated last year's silver medalist Borås Basket in the 2019-20 Basketligan premiere game.
+In his first game as a professional, on September 27, 2019, Jackson made the game-winning points when Köping defeated last year's silver medalist Borås Basket in the 2019–20 Basketligan premiere game.
 With 0.8 seconds left and down by two points, Jackson scored a layup to tie the game, was fouled in the act of shooting and got a bonus throw that he hit to make the game-ending score 91–90.

 On November 18, 2019 Jackson got named to the SBL Team of the Week for the first time.

-On January 27, 2020 the day after Kobe Bryant's tragic death, Jackson played one of his best games in the Köping Stars shirt with 29 points in a 87–96 over time loss away against Jämtland Basket.
+On January 27, 2020 the day after Kobe Bryant's death, Jackson played one of his best games in the Köping Stars shirt with 29 points in a 87–96 over time loss away against Jämtland Basket.
 Before the game, Jackson changed his jersey number from #1 to #8 to pay respect for the late Lakers legend.

 In an interview with Sveriges Radio, a Swedish Radio station, Jackson told that he's been a Lakers fan forever, and that he till this day sleeps with a Lakers pillow.
 And once time he got courtside Lakers tickets to a game where Kobe Bryant scored over 40 points.

 In March 2020 the Coronavirus-pandemic hit Sweden and the season got cancelled.
 With Köping Stars being on a third place, they received a bronze medal.

 In October 2020, Jackson resigned with Köping for a second season with the Stars.
 In the press release, Jackson says "I’am deeply excited to be back in Köping and i am happy to be around the guys on the team again.
 The way last season ended i look at this year as unfinished business and i’m ready to make a push at a championship.".

 In September 2021, Jackson started the season with Hapoel Migdal/Jezreel in the Liga Leumit.
 He left in November, after averaging 4 points and 2 rebounds per game.
 On March 16, 2022, Jackson signed with Bisons Loimaa of the Korisliiga.